krunal-shah/DecompRC/README.md

 **Note**: At a time, only one perturbation can be run on a system since all the experiments use and modify similar files.
 However the commands `bridge.sh` and `intersection.sh` can be run in parallel and `aggregate.sh` must be run only after the first two commands have completed successfully.

 ### Code understood
-1. Understood the outputs of all the steps from decomposition to single hop to the scorer commands.
+1. Understood the input (files) and output (files) of all the steps from decomposition to single hop to the scorer commands.
 2. Understood the perprocessor code which reads from the dataset file and converts the text into features in `prepro.py`.
+This was required for an experiment I wished to perform where I wanted to add the confidence scores to the final classification input.

 ### Code changes
 1. Implemented `perturb.py` which modifies the decomposed questions of the intersection and bridging questions.
 2. Made appropriate changes in the next step (`run_decomposition.py`) to read the relevant file.
+3. Made the relevant scripts.

 ************************************************************************************************************************
 ## Author's Version of the Readme